Peru: Cinema

 In February 2006, the film Madeinusa, produced as a joint venture between Peru and Spain and directed by Claudia Llosa, was set in an imaginary Andean village and describes the stagnating life of Madeinusa performed by Magaly Solier and the traumas of post-civil war Peru.

-Llosa, who shared elements of Gabriel García Márquez's magic realism, won an award at the Rotterdam Film Festival.
+Llosa, who drew inspiration from elements of Gabriel García Márquez's magic realism, won an award at the Rotterdam Film Festival.
 Llosa's second feature, The Milk of Sorrow ("La Teta Asustada"), was nominated for the 82nd Academy Awards for Best Foreign Language Picture, the first Peruvian film in the academy's history to be nominated.
-The Milk of Sorrow ("La Teta Asustada"), won the Golden Bear award at the 2009 Berlinale.
+The film won the Golden Bear at the 59th Berlin International Film Festival.